elasticdog/transcrypt/README.md

 * transcrypt does not have to remain installed after the initial repository configuration
 * transcrypt generates a unique salt for each encrypted file
 * transcrypt uses safety checks to avoid clobbering or duplicating configuration data
-* transcrypt facilitates setting up additional clones
+* transcrypt facilitates setting up additional clones as well as rekeying
 * transcrypt adds an alias `git ls-crypt` to list all encrypted files

 ### Salt Generation